typicalbot/policies/terms/index.md

 **Survival:** The provisions of the Terms that by their nature should survive termination will survive any termination of the Terms, including, without limitation, disclaimers, limitations of liability, ownership provisions, warranty disclaimers, and miscellaneous provisions.

-**Waivers:** No failure or delay by Sylke in exercising any right will waive any further exercise of that right.
+**Waivers:** No failure or delay by the Company in exercising any right will waive any further exercise of that right.
 In addition, no waiver of any breach or default of the Terms will waive any preceding or subsequent breach or default.

-**Entire Agreement:** The Terms constitute the entire agreement between Sylke and you concerning the subject matter hereof and supersedes all prior agreements regarding the same, whether oral or written.
+**Entire Agreement:** The Terms constitute the entire agreement between the Company and you concerning the subject matter hereof and supersedes all prior agreements regarding the same, whether oral or written.